 The National Board of Chiropractic Examiners (NBCE) is recognized throughout the United States.
 Its stated purpose is to evaluate the entry-level competencies of applicants for chiropractic licensure.
-DC graduates must pass NBCE Parts I, II, III and IV to become eligible to take additional state required chiropractic licensing exams.
+DC graduates must pass NBCE Parts I, II, III, and IV to become eligible to take additional state-required chiropractic licensing exams.
 UWS does not require students to take the national board examinations.
 However, failure to do so will make a student ineligible for licensure in most states.
 National board scores cannot be used to replace grades earned in courses at UWS.
-Additional details regarding the national board examinations are available in the office of the registrar, the university library, or directly from the National Board of Chiropractic Examiners in Greeley, Colorado.
-UWS student performance data on NBCE exams is available on the university website.
+Additional details regarding the national board examinations are available in the Office of the Registrar, the university library, or directly from the National Board of Chiropractic Examiners in Greeley, Colorado.

-Canadian Licensure
+Canadian Licensure Exams